Rajpratik71/linux-manPages/msggrep.md

        -o, --output-file=FILE
               write output to specified file

-       The results are written to standard output if no output file is speci‐ fied or if it is -.
+       The results are written to standard output if no output file is specified or if it is -.

    Message selection:
-              [-N SOURCEFILE]... [-M DOMAINNAME]...  [-J MSGCTXT-PATTERN] [-K MSGID-PATTERN]  [-T  MSGSTR-PATTERN]  [-C  COMMENT-PATTERN] [-X
+              [-N SOURCEFILE]... [-M DOMAINNAME]...  [-J MSGCTXT-PATTERN] [-K MSGID-PATTERN] [-T MSGSTR-PATTERN] [-C COMMENT-PATTERN] [-X EXTRACTED-COMMENT-PATTERN]

-              EXTRACTED-COMMENT-PATTERN]
+       A  message  is  selected if it comes from one of the specified source files, or if it comes from one of the specified domains, or if -J is given and its context (msgctxt) matches MSGCTXT-PAT‐

-       A message is selected if it comes from one  of  the  specified  source files,  or  if it comes from one of the specified domains, or if -J is given and its context (msgctxt) matches MSGCTXT-PATTERN, or if  -K  is given and its key (msgid or msgid_plural) matches MSGID-PATTERN, or if -T is given and its translation (msgstr) matches MSGSTR-PATTERN, or if -C  is  given and the translator's comment matches COMMENT-PATTERN, or if -X is given and the extracted  comment  matches  EXTRACTED-COMMENT- PATTERN.
+       TERN, or if -K is given and its key (msgid or msgid_plural) matches MSGID-PATTERN, or if -T is given and its translation (msgstr) matches MSGSTR-PATTERN, or if -C is given  and  the  transla‐ tor's comment matches COMMENT-PATTERN, or if -X is given and the extracted comment matches EXTRACTED-COMMENT-PATTERN.

-       When  more  than  one  selection  criterion  is  specified, the set of selected messages is the union of the selected messages of each crite‐ rion.
+       When more than one selection criterion is specified, the set of selected messages is the union of the selected messages of each criterion.

        MSGCTXT-PATTERN or MSGID-PATTERN or MSGSTR-PATTERN or COMMENT-PATTERN or EXTRACTED-COMMENT-PATTERN syntax:

               [-E | -F] [-e PATTERN | -f FILE]...

        PATTERNs are basic regular expressions by default, or extended regular expressions if -E is given, or fixed strings if -F is given.

        -N, --location=SOURCEFILE
               select messages extracted from SOURCEFILE